LabVIEW-Community-CI-CD/open-source/docs/contributing-docs.md

 npm run check:traceability
 ```

 Commit `test-results/*` and `artifacts/linux/*` along with your source changes.
+The `validate-artifacts` job in CI verifies these files but does not generate them.
 By default, the summary script only searches `artifacts/` for JUnit XML files; if your results are elsewhere, pass a glob via `TEST_RESULTS_GLOBS`.

 ### Pester properties